actility/device-catalog/template/sample-vendor/drivers/README.md

 > If you have a driver already follows the LoRa Alliance standard codec API, then you need just to add `driver.yaml` file as the one [here](sample-driver/driver.yaml).

-This section describes how to build a javascript driver for actility.
+This section describes how to build a javascript driver for Actility.

 You can either follow the LoRa Alliance standard codec API described [here](https://resources.lora-alliance.org/document/ts013-1-0-0-payload-codec-api), or follow this documentation.